Frequently Asked Questions

 Yes.
 This program is approved by the BC Society of Laboratory Science and is recognized in Alberta, Saskatchewan, Manitoba and Ontario.

 Which MLA program should I take: the MLA Certificate or the MLA National Certificate program?

-If you live in the Atlantic provinces (NB, NL, NS and PEI) or in NT, you must be admitted to an MLA program accredited (or undergoing accreditation) by the Canadian Medical Association (CMA) to write the CSMLS national certification exam, which is required for employment in those provinces/territory.
+If you live in the Atlantic provinces (NL, NS and PEI) or in NT, you must be admitted to an MLA program accredited by Accreditation Canada to write the CSMLS national certification exam, which is required for employment in those provinces/territory.